aishwaryalaxmi-chavan/aishwaryalaxmi-chavan/README.md

 # 👋 Hi, I'm Aishwaryalaxmi Chavan
 ## About

 I recently graduated with a Master of Science in Data Science, Analytics, and Engineering from Arizona State University.
-My interests lie in **machine learning, retrieval and ranking, LLM applications, and scalable data systems**.
+I focus on **machine learning, retrieval and ranking, LLM applications, and scalable data systems**.
 I enjoy building practical AI systems that balance **performance, efficiency, and reliability**.

 Previously, I worked as a Data Scientist at Bharat Soft Solutions, where I built healthcare machine learning pipelines for clinical data preprocessing, feature engineering, model training, validation, and evaluation.
 I also worked on improving model generalization through cross-validation, feature selection, and hyperparameter tuning.